davidhenshaw/phase-5-capstone/README.md

   your application works locally and try to debug any issues on your local machine before re-deploying.
 You can also check the logs on the server by running `heroku logs`.
+- The postgresql gem relies on the `libpq-dev` package.
+If `pg 1.2.3` fails during bundle install, try the command: `sudo apt-get install libpq-dev`

 For additional support, check out these guides on Heroku: